DUNE/lbne-build/doc/wp.md

     in order to create UPS binary product "tarballs" from the build results and thus retain user-level status quo in the end.

-2. Change over from GItHub based development to pushing commits to upstream repositories.
+2. Change over from GitHub-based repositories to pushing commits to upstream repositories (in Fermilab Redmine/git).
 Do this by first purifying `lbnecode` as above (and in GitHub) and then porting these changes into the `lbnecode` Redmine git repository with all changes placed behind a "switch" that defaults to the UPS-entangled build.
 Factor